How to Build a Voice-First Client Intake System That Pre-Qualifies Every Prospect (2026 Guide)

 | Aggressive timeline for scope | Client wants a large project in a short timeframe | Discuss phased delivery on the kickoff call |

-These flags surface before you invest hours in scoping and proposing.
+These flags surface automatically — before you invest hours in scoping and proposing.
 They protect your team from projects that bleed time and money.
+One bad-fit project caught by the red flag system saves 20–40 hours of wasted work.

 Setting Up Alerts and Automations